lewagon/dotfiles/05-Rails/02-Rails-todo/README.md

 ### Your model first

-Before working on the routing, the controller, and the views, generate your model:
+Before starting to build your routes, your controller and views, generate your model:

 - Use `rails generate model <ModelName> <attr1>:<type> <attr2>:<type> ..` to create the model and associated migration all at the same time.
 - If you forget a field in your model, you can use `rails generate migration <MigrationName>` to automatically create a new migration .
 - You still have to run the good `rake db:tasks` to execute your migrations.
 - Once that's done, play with the [Rails console](http://guides.rubyonrails.org/command_line.html#rails-console).
 This is a **IRB-on-steroids** that enables you to interact with your Rails application from the command line.
 You can try to add new tasks to your DB directly from the command line.

-### What's in the views ?
+### Guidelines on Views

-Here are some guidelines to build your views
+Some guidelines to build your views

+`index.html.erb`
-- The index view should display a list of all tasks and, for each task:
+- Should display a list of all tasks and, for each task:
   - a link to its show view (use a `link_to` helper)
   - a link to its edit view
   - a link to its delete action. **Tips**: a standard link does not allow to perform `DELETE` request, so here you should add a `method: :delete` option to your `link_to` helper.
+- Should include a link to the new view to create a new task

+`show.html.erb`
-- A precise task show view should display the task's details (content, date of creation, etc.) and a back-link to the index page.
+- Should display the task's details (content, date of creation, etc.) and a back-link to the index page.

+`new.html.erb` and `edit.html.erb`
+- Should include a form to create or update a task.

+#### Important

-- Notice that creating (as well as updating) a task is a **2-requests** process:
+Notice that creating (as well as updating) a task is a **2-requests** process:
 - A first GET request is here to display the HTML form
 - A second POST or PATCH request enable to actually create or update the tasks using the `params` submitted in the form.

+An action is not necessarily associated with a view.
+For instance, the create/update/detroy action are not associated to any views.
+They are just here to perform operation and then `redirect_to` another URL.

+#### When you are done

+When you are done with the exercise, which means you have a functionnal todolist web-app, refactor your code:

+- use a [partial](http://guides.rubyonrails.org/layouts_and_rendering.html) to factor for the new and edit forms.
+- use the `form_for` rails helper to build you new/edit form.
+- refactor your routes with the `resources` routing method.